Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Which cohomology classes are achievable?

-Since $\omega$ is closed, its integral over the boundary of the closed parallelogram $[0, v, v+s, s]$ is zero, therefore
+Since $\alpha$ is closed, its integral over the boundary of the closed parallelogram $[0, v, v+s, s]$ is zero, therefore

-(compare with equation~\eqref{eq:cocycle-parallelogram}).
-The form $\omega$ is pattern-equivariant on $\R^d$, so it is bounded (say its matrix norm is bounded by $M$), and $\nr{\omega(x)\cdot s} \leq M \nr{s}$ for all $x$.
+(as a side-note, this equation and equation~\eqref{eq:cocycle-parallelogram} are similar statements, using two pictures for cohomology).
+The form $\alpha_0$ is pattern-equivariant on $\R^d$, so it is bounded (say its matrix norm is bounded by $M$), and $\nr{\alpha(x)_0\cdot s} \leq M \nr{s}$ for all $x$.
 Since the support of $\rho_r$ is bounded as well, the quantity above is bounded independent of $v$.
-Proposition~\ref{prop:bounded-coboundary} guarantees that $\omega$ and $\overline \omega$ define the same cohomology class.
+Proposition~\ref{prop:bounded-coboundary} guarantees that $\bar\alpha$ and $\alpha_0$ represent the same cohomology class.

-To conclude, we define a new tiling space $\Omega'$ and a map $\Omega \ra \Omega'$ as follows.
-We can assume that $T$ is a (decorated) Delone set which contains~$0$.
-Let $T' = \phi(T)$ (it is a Delone set), and define the decoration on $T'$ by $\ell' (\phi(x)) := T-x$, so that the set of labels is $\Xi$, the canonical transversal of $\Omega$.\footnote{It is likely possible to pick a much smaller set of labels.
-We over-decorate here to make sure that the map $\Omega \ra \Omega'$ is a homeomorphism and not a factor map.} Then, define $h_{\overline \omega} (T-x) := T' - \phi(x)$.
-It extends to a continuous map from the tiling space of $T$ to the tiling space of $T'$.